scrabbletank/farhome-rules/monstroustreasure.md

 *Wondrous Item*

 A ring adorned with silver ram's head.
 You may cast _Thundering Blow_ as a cantrip, using your unarmed attack roll instead of spellcasting.
 This can be used 3 times, at which point the ram tarnishes.
 This ring can be used again after a successful repair roll.

+#### Ring of the Archmage
+*Wondrous Item, Requires Attunement*

+While wearing this ring arcane spells you cast are cast 1 level higher.

 #### Ritual Flask
 *Wondrous Item*